Skip to Main Content

 Health Equity Thread

 The Health Equity Thread (HET) is designed to equip our students with the knowledge and skills needed to understand and respond to the challenges of ensuring an equitable and inclusive healthcare system.
-Health equity is incorporated across the YSM curriculum to enhance clinical skills, so students are ready to provide high-quality care for all patients.
+Content related to health disparities and health equity is incorporated across the YSM curriculum to enhance knowledge and clinical skills, so students are ready to provide high-quality care for all patients.
 As such, the HET team, along with its Advisory Group, creates and curates educational content that engages learners from the pre-clerkship phase and extending into the advanced training period.

 Pedagogy

-This framework challenges learners to think analytically about the influence of sociocultural, political, economic, and environmental determinants on health.
+The pedagogical approach in the health equity thread is grounded in an educational framework that challenges learners to think analytically about the influence of biological, sociocultural, political, economic, and environmental factors that can impact health.

 Domains of the Health Equity Thread